Without a map — An Irish Photo Adventure

 Will we be photographing all day, every day?

-What should I bring?
+What should I pack for the trip?

 How are payments handled?